 St Peter's is committed to being a Safe and Welcome Church.
-We are enrolled in the diocesan scheme that promotes welcome, safety, safeguarding and integration for all into worship, and are currently working towards the silver award.
+We are enrolled in the diocesan scheme that promotes welcome, safety, safeguarding and integration of all into worship, and are currently working towards the silver award.

 In summary, our safeguarding policy is as follows: